Square Root Of 3 Times Square Root Of 3

 Computational Mathematics

 With advancements in computational mathematics, algorithms for approximating irrational numbers like √3 have become more efficient and accurate.
-High-precision calculations are now easily performed using computer software, which is essential in scientific research and engineering applications where accuracy is paramount.
+High-precision calculations are now easily performed using computer software, which is essential in scientific research and engineering applications where accuracy is key.

 Mathematical Software and Tools